An ongoing dialogue with our stakeholders

 Each group of stakeholders (employees, employee representatives, customers, investors, shareholders and the financial sector, government officials, suppliers, academics, NGOs and civil society, and the media) has a single point of contact at the corporate level, responsible for responding to their requests, keeping them informed and maintaining an ongoing dialogue in formats appropriate to each concern.

-Moreover, the director of each of these points of contact sits on the Group’s CSR coordination committee, which meets four times a year.
+Moreover, the director of each of these points of contact sits on the Company’s CSR coordination committee, which meets four times a year.
 At each session, the committee devotes a portion of its agenda to either discuss concerns expressed by stakeholders or to meet with one or more external stakeholders.

-Those stakeholder liaisons also provide advice and support to Group subsidiaries as needed.
-The One MAESTRO framework provides that subsidiaries should conduct a stakeholder mapping and engage in a structured, ongoing process of dialogue with stakeholders to keep them informed, hear and address their concerns and expectations, report on mitigation actions or compensation, measure their satisfaction and identify ways the subsidiaries can improve their community outreach.This commitment to local dialogue puts special emphasis on residents and communities located near Group facilities.
+Those stakeholder liaisons also provide advice and support to Company subsidiaries as needed.
+The One MAESTRO framework provides that subsidiaries should conduct a stakeholder mapping and engage in a structured, ongoing process of dialogue with stakeholders to keep them informed, hear and address their concerns and expectations, report on mitigation actions or compensation, measure their satisfaction and identify ways the subsidiaries can improve their community outreach.This commitment to local dialogue puts special emphasis on residents and communities located near Company facilities.

 (1) Measuring Stakeholder Capitalism Towards Common Metrics and Consistent Reporting of Sustainable Value Creation, White paper, septembre 2020.